Get a better deal on your energy with RACV Energy Compare

-Australians are increasingly working from home.
-We look at how to keep your energy costs down when your home is also your office.
+New social distancing rules are seeing many Australians working from home.
+Here's how to keep your energy costs down when your home is also your office.

 Set the thermostat or turn off the heater altogether

 Setting your thermostat between 18 and 20 degrees in winter will keep your home at a constant and comfortable temperature.
 Every degree above 20 can add as much as 10 per cent to your heating bill.
 Turn off heaters when they aren’t needed, or when you leave the house.

 Turn off standby mode

 Ever noticed the little light that stays on at the bottom of your monitor, even when you’ve turned your computer off?
 That means the device is in standby mode and is still using energy.
 Turn off the switch at the wall to ensure power isn’t being drained.